Hectopascals/Shopify-Summer-2019-Mobile-Intern-Challenge/README.md

 ## Screenshots

+* List of all the custom collections

 <img src="Screenshot_1.png">

+Can all be seen in this screenshot (including the extras):
+* Product name
-* List of all the custom collections
+* Total available inventory across all variants of the product
+* Collection title
+* Product body_html
+* Product image

 <img src="Screenshot_2.png">

-* Product name,  total available inventory across all variants of the product, collection title, product body_html and product image can be seen in this screenshot

-## Usage
+## Instructions
-* Be sure to `pod install` as I've used SnapKit for layouts
+* You may want to `pod install` since I used SnapKit (for layouts)